floooh/vscode-kcide/README.md

   - break on memory access
   - break on IO access
   - break on interrupts
+  - break on specific raster scanlines (C64 only)
 - a much more powerful memory view/edit window
 - an execution history window
-- status windows for the Z80 CPU, PIO and CTC
+- status windows for the CPU and system chips
 - ...and more

 ## Running in VSCode for Web